limwenyao/SHVN-SRGAN/README.md

 ```
 limwenyao:~$ python SHVN_Alexnet -s 1 -dir ~/AlexNet
 ```
-If paths are not specified (saving or dataset path), the python file path will be used.
+If paths are not specified (saving or dataset path), the current directory will be used.
 Default model name saved as :
 ```
 train_(Interpolation)_x(Scale)
 ```